 A total of 520 diamond drillholes of HQ and NQ diameter and 271 reverse circulation (RC) drillholes, and a further 11 RC holes with core extensions, have been drilled at Dish Mt since 2010, for a total 137,488 m.
-Drilling following the 2022 FS has focussed on the satellite deposits to increase the Mineral Resource inventory and infill drilling to upgrade the Inferred Mineral Resources.
+Drilling in 2024 have focussed on the satellite deposits to increase the Mineral Resource inventory and infill drilling to upgrade the Inferred Mineral Resources.

-A total of 253 diamond drillholes of HQ and NQ diameter, 20 reverse circulation (RC) drillholes and 17 RC holes with core extensions were completed by Allied and the previous owners Aurigin Resources (Aurigin) on the Ashashire deposit between 2010 and January 2023, with later drilling optimized to better inform the geological model.
-Drilling following the 2022 FS has focussed mainly on down dip extensions of mineralization.
+A total of 253 diamond drillholes of HQ and NQ diameter, 20 reverse circulation (RC) drillholes and 17 RC holes with core extensions were completed by Allied and the previous owners Aurigin Resources (Aurigin) on the Ashashire deposit between 2010 and January 2023.
+Recent drilling has focussed mainly on down dip extensions of mineralization.
 Drilling comprises a total of 54,522 m.